 Yes.
 We encourage parents to provide breast milk and/or formula for their child’s mealtimes.
-When children age out of the Infant Room (around 8 months of age) they will move into eating more solid foods such as rice cereal and mashed fruits and vegetables.
-However, every child is different and we encourage parents to discuss feeding options for their child with our teachers if they have questions.
+When children age out of the Infant Room (around 8 months of age), they will move into eating more solid foods such as rice cereal and mashed fruits and vegetables.
+However, every child is different, and we encourage parents to discuss feeding options for their child with our teachers if they have questions.

+We offer full- and part-time program options to fit your family’s childcare needs.
 Come see why North American Montessori is the best choice for your child!

 The Centre at Conway in Chesterfield